Dr. Tom Colletti, DHSc, PA-C, DFAAPA

 Conclusion: Emerging evidence that patients diagnosed with COVID‐19, who are not intubated and mechanically ventilated, may benefit from the prone position, this strategy should not be isolated to only those with critical conditions.
 Given present concerns about resource limitations because of the pandemic, prone positioning has especially demonstrable value as a technique to delay or even prevent intubation.

 Tunley V. PRONING in HYPOXIC CONSCIOUS COVID-19 PATIENTS in the EMERGENCY DEPARTMENT.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.